Dartvauder/NeuroSandboxWebUI/README.md

 ## Description:

 Simple and easy interface for use of different neural network models.
-You can chat with LLM using text or voice input, StableDiffusion for generating images and AudioCraft for generating audio
+You can chat with LLM using text or voice input, use StableDiffusion for generating images and videos, and also AudioCraft for generating audio

 The goal of the project - to create the easiest possible application to use neural network models